 Don't gorge yourself.
-Obviously, overeating will cause you to gain weight.
-That's not all.
+Overeating will cause you to gain weight, but that's not all.
 Studies have found that more people have heart attacks after big meals.

-Sea salt is still salt.
+Eat less salt.
 Most Americans think sea salt is a low-sodium alternative to regular table salt.
 Wrong.
 It has the same amount of sodium.
 Any type of salt increases your blood pressure.
 You probably need to eat less salt; most people do.
 The guideline is no more than a teaspoon a day.
 If you already have high blood pressure, you should eat even less.
-And, it doesn’t just come from the salt shaker.
-Up to 75% of the salt you consume comes from processed foods such as soups and frozen meals.
-If your food comes in a can or a box, check the sodium content.
+And it doesn’t just come from the salt shaker.
+Up to 75% of the salt you eat comes from processed foods such as soups and frozen meals.
+If food comes in a can or a box, check the sodium content.

 Avoid caffeine.
 If you have atrial fibrillation, caffeine and other stimulants can trigger symptoms.

-A little wine may be good, but a lot is not.
-Yes, studies show that drinking modest amounts of alcohol -- not just wine -- has heart benefits.
+Drink in moderation.
+Yes, studies show that drinking modest amounts of alcohol, not just wine, has heart benefits.
 But don't assume that if a glass is good, a jug must be better.
-Excess alcohol -- more than one drink a day for women or two for men -- increases your risk for heart problems.
+More than one drink a day for women or two for men increases your risk for heart problems.
 It drives up blood pressure and can trigger irregular heartbeats in people with atrial fibrillation.